 Prevention and Treatment

-There is currently no vaccine to prevent COVID-19.
-The best way to prevent illness is to avoid being exposed to the virus.
+The best way to prevent illness is to get vaccinated.
 However, as a reminder, the CDC always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including:

 - Avoid close contact with people who are sick.